Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

 ## Submission

 For this assignment, you are **REQUIRED** to submit all of the following files:
-  * by Wednesday November 28th 11:30pm to Gradescope AND Aropa
+  * by Wednesday November 28th 11:30pm to Gradescope (PR4 assignment) AND Aropa
     * a class hierarchy diagram with all the classes, their interfaces, and any inheritance relationships
     * one anonymized file of code.
 The file of code should be the one you are